Legal Advice for Non-Judicial Foreclosure — 16 results

 What loans were used to purchase the house The loans that were used to purchase the home will be extinguished, and you will owe no money on them, in a non-judicial foreclosure.
 SO the... more

-Written by attorney Edward Harness, over 4 years ago.
+Written by attorney Edward Harness, almost 5 years ago.

 Judicial Foreclosure in Wisconsin In the absence of a power of sale clause in the loan document, the lender must sue the defaulted borrower and obtain a court order to foreclose.
 Unless... more

-Written by attorney Dustin Bower, almost 5 years ago.
+Written by attorney Dustin Bower, about 5 years ago.

 Are you facing the possibility of foreclosure?
 Knowing the State law is the key to helping you through the process.
 Minnesota foreclosures are handled both in court (judicial) and out of... more